nickserv/danamccurdy.com/_posts/2017-02-20-looking-back-crossroads.md

-The meaning of it all escapes me when I trace the paths in narrative detail and the stories dissolve into shadows of experience and so much smoke.
+The meaning of it all escapes me when I trace the paths as details in a narrative and the stories dissolve into shadows of experience and so much smoke.

-There has been some pinnacle I searched for some peak of understanding but looking back and looking forward
+There has been some pinnacle
+I searched for
+some peak of understanding
+but looking back
+and looking forward